 Budget private doctors will often offer not much more than this, but for many GPs working in the private sector, a half an hour appointment will truly allow them to get to the heart of the matter.

-Dr Debbie Street, one of the GPs at Twenty-five Harley Street day clinic who has also worked within the NHS in the past, gave her views: ‘I love the fact that I have half an hour to spend with my patients.
+Dr Debbie Street, a GP in Harley Street who has also worked within the NHS, gave her views: ‘I love the fact that I have half an hour to spend with my patients.
 When I see a them, I know I can give a really good service.’
 This can then be followed up with more cost-effective 15 minute appointments.

 Her colleague Dr Amarjit Raindi agreed with her and said: “It’s such a pleasure from a professional point of view to really have time to stop and listen to our patients.
 Preventative medicine is a subject very close to my heart.
 Having time to concentrate on patients’ optimum wellness is a really positive element to working privately.”